-Full-time teachers and staff in the child care center are tested for TB by a health care professional prior to hire and, according the DZM policy, annual retesting is required for staff who will be in contact with the zoo's animal collection.
+Teachers and staff in the child care center are routinely tested for TB by a health care professional prior to hire.
 Employees must not have an active, untreated TB infection or disease when working with the children.
 Failure to comply or exemptions due to contraindicated medical conditions or reasons of conscious will be evaluated by DZM Human Resources department, and Wild Earth Preschool will defer to that decision.
+Discrimination or retaliation based on exemption is prohibited.
 Records of TB tests are kept in the HR office and in the Preschool's record of the employee's file.